 Pura vida!
 I enthusiastically responded, grinning back.
 Eso!
 Now we are in a Costa Rica mode!
 She exclaimed.

 Juana, or Juanita as she said we could call her, then gave us a short introduction to what we were about to experience on the cultural tour.
 I listened carefully to one of the most animated and pleasant presentations I’ve ever had and I could tell we were going to enjoy one of the best things to do in Guanacaste, Costa Rica with Juanita as our guide!

 If you’re staying in Guanacaste and are looking for a day excursion that offers nature, wildlife, culture and food, then a visit to Hacienda El Viejo Wetlands has to be on your list.
-Read on to find out what it’s like and why we highly recommend it!
-Don’t forget to get our El Viejo discount!
+We are also very happy to offer a discount for our readers for their activities!
+Click here to book this tour with our 7% discount!

 Hacienda El Viejo Wetlands